Statistical Inference Based on a New Weighted Likelihood Approach: Higher Order Influence Function Analysis

+where $T^{\prime\prime}(y)$ is the second derivative of $T(G_\epsilon)$ evaluated at $\epsilon=0$.
+We will find an expression for $T^{\prime\prime}(y)$ and then ascertain the expected behaviour of the proposed estimator with changes in the level of contamination using these expressions.
+The detailed computation of the terms in the general scenario can be found in \href{ESM1.pdf}{Online Resource 1}.
 We now demonstrate how the second order influence function analysis differs from the first order analysis.
-We consider a $N(1,1)$ population contaminated at $y=10$ and plot the bias against the level of contamination ($\epsilon$).
+We consider an $N(1,1)$ population contaminated at $y=10$ and plot the (second order) absolute bias against the level of contamination ($\epsilon$).